brainlife/docs/docs/user/process.md

 When you submit App via the Execute tab, Brainlife will create a new process under the selected project and stage all input files you have selected and submit your app in a single step.

 !!! tip
-    If you are looking for just any sample dataset, you can try O3D project which contains a lot of common data derivatives.
+    If you are looking for just any sample dataset, you can look at the [O3D project](https://doi.org/10.25663/bl.p.3) which contains a lot of common data derivatives.